-This light yet filling Shrimp and Crab Louis Salad is filled with delicious goodies and perfect for lunch, brunch or dinner.
+This Shrimp and Crab Louie Salad (or Louis salad) is an iconic American classic filled with delicious seafood and hard boiled eggs and topped with a creamy dressing.
+It is perfect to serve for lunch, brunch or when you crave a light dinner.

 I found myself at the grocery store last week pondering what to do for dinner.
 I had NO DESIRE to cook.
 I just cleaned all the dishes and scrubbed the counters clean.
 I was looking for an easy dinner that didn’t include a preservative rich pre-packaged meal.